dilshankarunarathne/docker-notes/README.md

 ```
 command to run the image.
 If we have this image locally, Docker will start a container with that image.
 If the image is not available, it will automatically pull it from DockerHub.

+When we use the `docker run ubuntu` command, it automatically creates a container with the pulled (or existed) image.
+But because we never interacted with the container, it will stop after the image is downloaded and installed.